-- Giving a presentation in a situation

-- Responding to questions and to feedback in an acceptable way
+- Give a presentation on a topic of your choice - Respond to questions and to feedback

-- Using spoken Standard English

 'English Language is a really interesting subject as it allows you to really think about how writers manipulate readers'.
 'I love creative writing and so Paper 1 is my favourite part of the course.
 Thinking about how I can structure my story to really engage the reader is key.'